b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

                 Rover.mode = 'forward'
 ```

 Once in 'stuck' mode, set the steering angle fully locked to the right (arbitrary), which effectively results in a slight nudge towards right.
 Resume forward mode, and see if that helped.
-If not, it will repeat the nudge.
-More often than not, given a bit of time, this gets the rover unstuck.
+If not, it will keep entering 'stuck' mode and repeating the nudge.
+More often than not, given a bit of time, this will get the rover unstuck.

 ```python
         elif Rover.mode == 'stuck':